How to Improve Air Quality in a House: 9 Tested & Proven Tips

 How do you stop air pollution in your house?
 It is very simple.
 Even before you can buy an air purifier such as the Medify MA-40 2.0 Medical Grade air purifier, you need to take deliberate steps yourself to enhance the quality of your indoor air.

-What is air purifier and how does it work?
-Well, this appliance pulls in contaminated air, captures/filters the contaminants and then blows clean air out.
+What is an air purifier and how does it work?
+Well, this appliance pulls in contaminated air, captures and filters the contaminants, and then blows clean air out.
 In non-technical language, this unit has fans, which blow the air in.

 Are air purifiers a waste of money?
-Apparently not.
-If you have pets, you need this appliance since it can capture pet dander, pollen, fur and dust.
+Not.
+If you have pets, you need this appliance since it can capture pet dander, pollen, fur, and dust.

-If you do the math properly, you will find that an air purifier can save you trips to your doctor yearly.
-If you have asthmatic family member, you definitely need this appliance.
+If you do the math properly, you will find that an air purifier can save you trips to your doctor every year.
+If you have an asthmatic family member, you need this appliance.

 An air purifier will purify your indoor air holistically.
-It will even remove formaldehyde smell from new mattresses, new furniture and building material.
+It will even remove formaldehyde smell from new mattresses, new furniture, and building materials.

-By this, we mean that it not only removes the indoor allergens such as pollen, fungi and dust mites, but it also removes odor from your air.
-That way, you can actually enjoy your stay at home.
+By this, we mean that it not only removes indoor allergens such as pollen, fungi, and dust mites, but it also removes odor from your air.
+That way, you can enjoy your stay at home.

 3. Use a humidifier when the air is too dry